Creating custom opt-in prompts

 Even if you keep best practices in mind when designing and sending push messages, some users may turn them off before realizing any of the benefits that they would provide.
 Users may have had previous negative experiences with spammy, irrelevant push messages from other apps and now will decline any request to receive push messages from any app.

-Furthermore, the legal environment surrounding electronic messaging in some locales is becoming increasingly strict.
+Furthermore, the legal environment surrounding electronic messaging in certain regions is becoming increasingly strict.
 For example, Canada’s Anti-Spam Legislation requires explicit consent from users to send them marketing-related messages.
 Other countries may make similar legislative moves, so acquiring that explicit consent from your users should be a priority.
 Not having a double opt-in system in place now may leave you with time-consuming migration to a compliant system in the future.

 Creating an opt-in prompt that clearly lists and demonstrates the benefits of push can only help you, given the evolving attitudes of both consumers and governments toward push messaging.
 Instead of ambushing your users with a permission request when they open the app for the first time, explain the benefits of your push messages, and then ask for permission.

-Adding a simple pop-up to prompt user action can allow you to effectively request permission from your users more than once, if needed.
+Adding a simple message to prompt user action can allow you to effectively request permission from your users more than once, if needed.
 Relying on iOS’s permission request alone means that most users will never think twice about enabling your push messages.

-For example, the Fandango app has a pop-up that states the benefits of enabling push notifications in a clear and concise manner.
+For example, the Fandango app has a prompt that states the benefits of enabling push notifications in a clear and concise manner.
 After receiving this notification, users have enough information to decide if they will find Fandango’s pushes valuable and can act accordingly.

 Another example of an app that does a great job with custom opt-in prompts is textPlus.
 Upon downloading textPlus, a user receives a pop-up prompt that explains the benefits of push notifications and walks the user through the process of enabling them.